derekmerck/dstack-cirr/README.md

 The CIRR can have additional Orthanc and DIANA nodes attached to it for various tasks.

 - `derekmerck/orthanc-wbv` images can be used as research project mini-PACS servers.
-- `derekmerck/diana` or `derekmerck/diana-ai` images can be used for automated postprocessing and to drive continuous data monitoring tasks
+- `derekmerck/diana` or `derekmerck/diana-ai` images can be used for automated post-processing and to drive continuous data monitoring tasks

 ## The SIREN Stack

 Differences:
-- certficate validation
+- Certficate validation
-- anon and compress on data ingress
+- Anonymization and compression on data ingress

 ## License